-The finding holds true for the majority of the categories as well.
-For example, in the bottled juices category, the price decrease frequency goes down by 25 percent during holidays in comparison to non-holidays.
-In contrast, the wholesale price decrease frequency during holidays increases by 2 percent.
-Substantial differences are found also for the categories of analgesics (17 percent decrease versus 12 percent decrease), cereals (52 percent decrease vs. 41 percent decrease), cheeses (1 percent decrease vs. 13 percent increase), crackers (5 percent decrease vs. 6 percent increase), dish detergents (7 percent decrease vs. 3 percent decrease), frozen entrees (38 percent decrease versus 19 percent decrease), fabric softeners (37 percent decrease versus 18 percent decrease), laundry detergents (12 percent decrease versus 5 percent decrease), paper towels (28 percent decrease versus 19 percent decrease), toothpaste (38 percent decrease versus 9 percent decrease), and toilet tissue (28 percent decrease versus 11 percent decrease).
-Similar to the case of price increases, we find no clear relationship between the frequency gaps found for prices and the frequency gaps found for costs even in the categories where price decrease frequency during holidays is higher in comparison to the non-holidays.
+Wholesale price (i.e. the cost) series come from the chain's database.
+They are computed as a weighted average of the amount the retailer paid for its entire inventory held in a given week.
+As the holiday period in each year, we define the week before Thanksgiving through the week of Christmas, a total six-week period.
+The remaining weeks are defined as non-holiday periods.
+Superscripts q, b and c indicate statistical significance at 1, 5 and 10%, respectively. in comparison to non-holidays.
+In contrast, the wholesale price decrease frequency during holidays increases by 2%.
+Substantial differences are found also for the categories of analgesics (17% decrease versus 12% decrease), cereals (52% decrease versus 41% decrease), cheeses (1% decrease versus 13% increase), crackers (5% decrease versus 6% increase), dish detergents (7% decrease versus 3% decrease), frozen entrees (38% decrease versus 19% decrease), fabric softeners (37% decrease versus 18% decrease), laundry detergents (12% decrease versus 5% decrease), paper towels (28% decrease versus 19% decrease), toothpaste (38% decrease versus 9% decrease) and toilet tissue (28% decrease versus 11% decrease).
+Similar to the case of price increases, we find no clear relationship between the frequency gaps found for prices and the frequency gaps found for costs, even in the categories where price decrease frequency during holidays is higher in comparison to the non-holidays.

 In sum, we find that during the holiday periods there is a decrease in the overall frequency of price changes, and this holds true for both price increases and decreases.
-However, among the price changes that are made during holiday periods, there are more decreases than increases.25 Moreover, wholesale price changes can at best offer only a partial explanation.
+However, among the price changes that are made during holiday periods, there are more decreases than increases.
+Moreover, wholesale price changes can at best offer only a partial explanation.